liv-ac-uk/comp122/labs/variables/README.md

 As a consequence we will not be able to represent all numbers with the numeric Java data types, and this may lead to rounding issues in our code.

-Open the file explorer (by clicking on the home button in the upper left corner of the text editor) and open FPTestApp.java.
+Open the file explorer (by clicking on the home button in the upper left corner of the text editor) and open `FPTestApp.java`.

 {% next %}